carla-recourse/CARLA/README.md

 - **ANN**: Artificial Neural Network with 2 hidden layers and ReLU activation function
 - **LR**: Linear Model with no hidden layer and no activation function

-### Which Recourse Methods work on which framework?
+### Which Recourse Methods work with which ML framework?
 The framework a counterfactual method currently works on is highly dependable on its implementation.
 We are working hard on it to make it independent.
 The latest state can be found here: